Frequently Asked Questions

 Yes, an LOI must be submitted first.
 Foundation staff may then request a proposal after reviewing an organization’s LOI.

 All new applicants and returning applicants who have been funded for five or more consecutive years must submit an LOI first.
-If the LOI is approved you will receive further instructions to complete a grant application.
+If the LOI is approved, you will receive further instructions to complete a grant application.
 Visit the “HOW TO APPLY” page to determine which form you need to submit.

 What is the process for applying for a grant?

 The first step in the application process is to submit a letter of inquiry (LOI) via the Foundation’s Website.
 Foundation staff will respond indicating whether or not a full proposal is invited.
 Please see the How To Apply section of our Website to read more about our grantmaking process.